Version 1.0 - Last Updated: 24 Feb 2021

 There is no time limit in which a learner must submit evidence for CPR.
 There is also no limit to the number of times we can consider CPR.

 Alice has had Advanced Learner Loan funding for 3 different learning aims.
-She then receives a fourth loan for a Level 3 Diploma in Hairdressing in AY 2020/21.
+She then receives a fourth loan for a Level 3 Diploma in Hairdressing in academic year 2021/22.
 She drops out as she decides the course is not for her and she wants to pursue a different career.
 She has now used her maximum entitlement of 4 loans.
 There are no extenuating circumstances for why she withdrew from her course, so CPR cannot be applied.
 Alice is not entitled to receive a further Advanced Learner Loan.

 Applying for compelling personal reasons